Response Matrix Estimation in Unfolding Differential Cross Sections: Response matrix estimation

 \subsection{Implementation details}

 The kernel and local linear methods are implemented in the R package \href{https://cran.r-project.org/web/packages/hdrcde/index.html}{\texttt{hdrcde}} by \citet{hdrcde}.
 We use a Gaussian kernel and the bandwidth is selected based on the normal reference rule.
 The local kernel method utilizes the same package but with additional local moving windows.
 In our two case studies, we adopt exponentially growing window sizes to account for data sparsity in the high $p_\perp$ region.
 Specifically, we use windows of size $\exp(x/400)$ in the first case study (Sections~\ref{sec:compare_matrix} and \ref{sec:effect_on_unfold_spectrum}) and $\exp(x/100)$ in the second case study (Section~\ref{sec:Drell-Yan}).
+The window sizes differ slightly to reflect the different kinematic ranges of the two studies: 400–1000 GeV for the first case study and 20–400 GeV for the second.
 For the location-scale model, the mean function $\mu$ and variance function $\sigma^2$ are estimated by smoothing splines using the core R function \href{https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/smooth.spline}{\texttt{smooth.spline}}.
 The error distribution $\epsilon$ is estimated by kernel density estimation using the R function \href{https://www.rdocumentation.org/packages/ks/versions/1.10.7/topics/kde}{\texttt{kde}} from the \texttt{ks} package \cite{KS}.
 The code for all implemented methods is available at \url{https://github.com/richardzhs/response_matrix_estimation}.